Meditation, T’ai Chi and Calligraphy in the Mountains

 “The collaboration and complementarity of Caroline and Jos form a perfect duo, bringing this training alive, listening and adapting to each other.
 I love the Zen brushwork!
 Enjoying the meditative black mark on white paper, preparing the ink slowly, in silence.
 Water, ink, brush, paper and ritual: a delight!
 And i loved the practices: both the Chi Kung in the early morning outdoors, and also learning the ancient section of the T’ai Chi form.
 I have been practicing them almost every day with great pleasure.
 Definitely a much enjoyed and worthwhile retreat!”
 Elisabeth Beaupère

 Each day, we start with an early morning Moving Meditation out in the crisp mountain air.
 Then we continue indoors, with a 30-minute seated meditation around the fireplace.

 After we have greeted the day with consciousness and intention, we indulge in a healthy, mindful breakfast.
 Then we immerse ourselves in Tai Chi flow, focusing on the yin energy in balance with yang, and tuning into guidance beyond the small self.

-Grounded in our bodies, we smoothly move into a calligraphy session led by Jos Hadfield, Zen Brushwork teacher, followed by lunch and a time to rest.
+Grounded in our bodies, we smoothly move into a calligraphy session that offers another means of expressing what we are experiencing.
+This is followed by lunch and a time to rest.

 In the afternoon, we go out and explore the great winter snowscapes of the French Alps.
 This naturally heightens our awareness and brings us firmly to the present moment.

-In the late afternoon, we may have a less structured Tai Chi or calligraphy session or simply enjoy some free time for reflection and journaling.
+In the late afternoon, we allow for space to respond what has arisen in the day, guided by the teachers.
+(We may have a less structured Tai Chi or calligraphy session or simply enjoy some free time for reflection and journaling).

 Dinnertime is an invitation to celebrate together by sharing a delicious three-course meal (we’re in France, after all!), relaxing in front of the fireplace and reflecting on the day.